LG WM9000HVA Spider Arm and Drum Bearing Replacement — Step-by-Step

 Safety Warning

-⚠️ ELECTRICAL HAZARD: Before beginning any repair work on your WM9000HVA, unplug the washer from the electrical outlet and shut off the water supply valves.
-The tub contains high-voltage components and residual electrical charge may remain in capacitors even after unplugging.
-Do not proceed until you have verified power is completely disconnected using a multimeter set to AC voltage.
+⚠️ ELECTRICAL HAZARD: Before starting any repair work on your WM9000HVA, unplug the washer from the electrical outlet and shut off the water supply valves.
+The tub contains high-voltage components, and residual electrical charges may linger even after unplugging.
+Make sure to verify that power is completely disconnected using a multimeter set to AC voltage.

 ⚠️ MECHANICAL HAZARD: The drum in a front-load washer is extremely heavy.
 Ensure you have adequate support equipment, including a floor jack rated for at least 300 pounds and appropriate jack stands.
 Never work under the washer without proper support.